 Perhaps the most common element at teen parties is illicit drugs.
 From marijuana to synthetic drugs, adolescents and young adults frequently abuse drugs in a party environment.
-However, abusing drugs during a party has a negative impact on physical and mental health.
+However, abusing drugs during a party negatively impacts physical and mental health.
 Understanding the impact of party or club drugs on the brain and body provides an opportunity to avoid the substances or seek treatment for substance abuse and addiction.
 But what are some common party drugs and what effects do they have on young and developing minds and bodies.

 Effect of Party Drugs on the Brain

-Party drugs, like MDMA (also referred to as “ecstasy” or “molly) and LSD impact chemical balances in the brain.
+Party drugs, like MDMA (also referred to as “ecstasy” or “molly) and LSD, impact chemical balances in the brain.
 According to the National Institute on Drug Abuse (1), ecstasy impacts the serotonin pathways.
-Since serotonin impacts that regulation of certain processes in the brain, abusing ecstasy or similar party drugs impacts the way that the body and mind react to certain activities.
+Since serotonin impacts that regulation of certain processes in the brain, abusing ecstasy or similar party drugs impact the way that the body and mind react to certain activities.

 The National Institute on Drug Abuse (1) explains that serotonin plays an essential role in the way that neurons communicate.
 When drugs impact the levels of serotonin in the brain, it causes negative effects.